bookmark

 5. ID - Influence and dominance

 The ID personality style combines influence (I) with dominance (D), motivating individuals through group success rather than external rewards like promotions.
 ID types work with passion and excel when granted freedom to take risks.
-They are often drawn to non-traditional roles, such as remote work or field-based positions.
-Keeping an ID personality engaged involves encouraging them to share bold ideas and innovative solutions.

 Recommended careers for ID personalities: